amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ## Overview

-For a Java Developer, it is really important to know the huge array of interfaces which ends with -able in its names.
+For a Java Developer, it is really important to know the huge array of interfaces and classes which ends with -able in its names.
 So, why do we have interfaces with such a name?
 Is it really difficult to answer?
 I don't think so.
-We all know about interfaces like Serializable which assists a class object to be serialized.
-Apart from this, we still do have several interfaces which have such a naming convention.
+We all know about interfaces like **Serializable** which assists a class object to be serialized.
+Apart from this, we still do have several interfaces and classes which have such a naming convention.

 ### Serializable